DandyEnders/EECS3311-lab4-project/README.md

 1. [ ] Test(thereshold: INTEGER)
 1. [ ] States(not clearly defined how to do this)
 1. [ ] User input translation in controller(like move(d:INTEGER) d-> direction...)

+Jinho will currently work on...
+1. [ ] States

+Ato will currently work on...
+1. [ ]